Menu

 Vanuatu is a small island nation located in the South Pacific Ocean.
 Any medical emergency on the island means that the patient has to be carried by boat to the main healthcare facility, which can take anywhere from about 4 to 6 hours.

-The arrival of broadband internet opened the opportunity for telemedicine to make up for the lack of healthcare services on the island.
+The arrival of broadband internet opened the opportunity for many examples of telemedicine to make up for the lack of healthcare services on the island.
 Today, the government is supporting a network of doctors and physicians to connect remotely with the patients living on the island.
 The program also aims to build the capacity of local nurses by giving them learning opportunities through telemedicine consultations.

-4) Telemedicine for The Havasupai Tribe
+4) Telemedicine for the Havasupai Tribe

-The tribe has recently secured a 30MB internet connection to support education and telemedicine services, which will greatly help in providing the indigenous people of the United States with much-needed qualified healthcare services.
+The tribe has recently secured a 30MB internet connection to support education and telemedicine services, which will greatly help in providing the indigenous people of the United States with much-needed, qualified healthcare services.

 5) Handling Medical Emergencies on Ships

 According to one study, one in five commercial ships is forced to change routes due to medical emergencies, which cost the sector a whopping $168 million annually.
-According to the same study, by implementing telemedicine equipment onboard, crew members won’t just add to the safety of the passengers but also save on many costs that are wasted due to route diversions on commercial ships.
+According to the same study, by implementing multiple examples of telemedicine equipment onboard, crew members won’t just add to the safety of the passengers but also save on many costs that are wasted due to route diversions on commercial ships.

 What are Three Different Types of Telemedicine?